Phenomenology of extended multiHiggs doublet models with $S_4$ family symmetry: Introduction

-\item Given that the quark sector is more restrictive than the lepton sector as the physical observables associated with the former are measured with much more experimental precision than the ones corresponding to the latter, more degree of flexibility is needed in the quark sector.
-Because of this reason, in our manuscript, the two generations of quark doublets are unified in a $S_4$ doublet and the remaining one is assigned as a $S_4$ singlet, whereas the three generations of left handed lepton doublets are grouped in a $S_4$ triplet.
-This makes the choice of the $S_4$ group in this work more convenient than $S_3$ and $A_4$.
-Other non abelian discrete groups will either be larger than $S_4$ or will only have doublet and singlets in their irreducible representations.
-Besides that, we used the $S_{4}$ family symmetry because it is the smallest non abelian discrete group having a doublet, triplet and singlet irreducible representations, thus allowing to naturally accommodate the number of fermion generations of the SM.
-In the proposed theories, the auxiliary $Z_2$ and $Z_4$ cylic symmetries do not correspond to the subgroups of $S_4$, they are completely independent of the non abelian $S_4$ discrete group.
-Besides that, the $S_4$ and $Z_4$ discrete groups are spontaneously broken, whereas the $Z_2$ symmetry is preserved, thus preventing tree level masses for light active neutrinos and allow them to appear at one loop level.
+In here, the masses of the light active neutrinos are produced by a radiative seesaw mechanism at one loop level mediated by right-handed Majorana neutrinos and electrically neutral scalars.
+All gauge singlet scalars will be part of $S_4$ triplets, excepting one scalar field, which in the extended 3HDM is assigned as trivial $S_4$ singlet.
+The gauge singlet $S_4$ triplet scalars are needed to yield a viable texture for the neutrino sector consistent with the experimental data on neutrino oscillations, whereas the right-handed Majorana neutrinos are the fermionic mediators participating in the radiative seesaw mechanism that produces the tiny masses of the light active neutrinos.
+In the proposed models, the auxiliary $Z_2$ and $Z_4$ cyclic symmetries do not correspond to the subgroups of $S_4$, they are independent of it.
+In addition, the $S_4$ and $Z_4$ discrete groups are spontaneously broken, whereas the $Z_2$ symmetry is preserved, thus preventing tree level masses for light active neutrinos and allow them to appear at one loop level.
 Furthermore, the preserved $Z_2$ symmetry ensures the stability of fermionic and scalar dark matter candidates as well as the radiative nature of the seesaw mechanism that produces the tiny active neutrino masses.
-Note that in our work we choose a radiative seesaw realization for the generation of the tiny active neutrino masses.
-The $Z_4$ discrete symmetry distinguishes the different generations of right handed charged leptonic fields and is needed to yield a nearly diagonal charged lepton mass matrix, so that the leptonic mixing will mainly arise from the neutrino sector.
-This yields a predictive pattern of lepton mixings and allow to suppress the flavor changing neutral scalar interactions in the charged lepton sector.
-We included these discussions in the revised version of our manuscript.
-Furthermore our proposed models are consistent with the $S_{4}\times Z_2\times Z_4$ discrete symmetry, as indicated in Tables I and II.
-Note that in our work we are not assuming the existence of higher groups containing the $S_{4}\times Z_2\times Z_4$ discrete symmetry.
-We included this explanation in the revised version of our manuscript.
+The $Z_4$ discrete symmetry distinguishes the different generations of right-handed charged leptonic fields and is needed to yield a nearly diagonal charged lepton mass matrix, so that the leptonic mixing will mainly arise from the neutrino sector.
+This reduces the number of lepton sector model parameters and suppresses the flavor changing neutral scalar interactions in the charged lepton sector.